-After five seasons as an assistant in which he helped lead San Diego State men's tennis into the national spotlight while earning a pair of regional assistant coach of the year awards, Gene Carswell begins his 13th season as SDSU's head coach.
+After five seasons as an assistant in which he helped lead San Diego State men's tennis into the national spotlight while earning a pair of regional assistant coach of the year awards, Gene Carswell enters his 15th season as SDSU's head coach in 2017-18.

 In the 2014 spring season, Carswell guided SDSU to a 12-12 overall record and an appearance in the MW tournament semifinals.
 In addition, junior Thorsten Bertsch was named all-MW in singles play for the third-straight season, while he and senior Hunter Nicholas earned all-conference doubles honors for the second-consecutive year.
 San Diego State also won 12-consecutive regular-season conference matches from 2012-14.

 Thanks to much of the team's success on the court, as the Aztecs went a perfect 6-0 in MW play during the regular season, Carswell earned league coach of the year honors in 2013.
 From 2005-07, he led SDSU to an unblemished 17-0 conference mark and three straight regular season crowns en route to three-straight coach of the year awards.
 Carswell is one of two MW head coaches to have earned the award at least three times.

 Carswell had been an invaluable part of the program before taking over the helm in 2003.
 San Diego State has been a frequent recipient of Mountain West titles under Carswell.
 The Aztecs captured the MW regular-season crown in 2005, 2006, 2007 and 2013.
 San Diego State has also reached the conference tournament final four times, winning it in 2005.

 As an assistant, he teamed with then-head coach John Nelson to lead the Aztec program to the second round of the NCAA Tournament during the 2002-03 season.
 That appearance marked the fifth time in the past six years that the Aztecs had went to the NCAA Tournament, including a showing in the round of 16 in 2000.